Love House: Song information

 "Love House" was one of the first acid house singles to appear on mainstream charts.
 In 2009, reflecting on the rave era, Fox stated, "Of course, I experienced the acid house scene.
-It actually happened in London at the end of the 80's and acid house parties were held in disused warehouses that were taken over for one night only."
+It actually happened in London at the end of the ‘80s and acid house parties were held in disused warehouses that were taken over for one night only."

 Among the samples used is a vocable from "Just That Type of Girl" by Madame X and "Yamsaharny" by singer Umm Kulthum.
 The "Black Pyramid Mix" was produced by electronic music producer Kevin Saunderson.

 Reception

 Upon the single release Jerry Smith of British magazine Music Week found that "Acid House has well and truly gone overground" here and single already "picked up by aficionados for its bandwagon jumping Acid Mixes, where her vocal is at a minimum."
+Billboard reviewer described song as "house groove along with Fox's teasing vocal" and considered it "much hipper than the previous single, ″I Only Wanna Be With You″."
 The Orlando Sentinel praised the song saying, "Rob and Ferdi Bolland twiddle the knobs to grand effect on 'Love House' and also on 'One in a Million'."
 The Dallas Morning News, however, dismissed the track as "computerized schlock" and "pseudofunk."

 The single peaked at number 32 on the UK Singles Chart.
 In the United States, it failed to reach the Billboard Hot 100.
 However, it reached number 14 on Billboards Hot Dance Club Play chart.
 In Finland, it became Fox's sixth top 10 single there.